 Gather and Exchange Information

 Exchanging personal contact and insurance information is a standard requirement following auto accidents.
-All involved drivers who were impacted by the accident should exchange these information items.
+All involved drivers impacted by the accident should exchange this information items.
 Beyond that, it can be wise to document the accident scene.
 Doing so can make it easier for the insurance investigator later.
 If you have a camera on you, try to take photos of the area, including the vehicle’s positions, the street, and any nearby intersections, lights, or stop signs.

 Determine If You Need To File a Claim